breathe-doc/breathe/documentation/source/directives.rst

    to NO which generates XML that allows Breathe to resolve all references.
 When set to YES the refid/id of elements get an extra element which Breathe tries to get rid of when this setting is True.

+.. confval:: breathe_xrefsect_into_env

+   True or False setting to control if the parsing Doxygen xrefitems should populate the env with data that can later be used to generate cross-reference pages.